coraallensavietta/GitHubPrez/GitHub_Merges_Branches_CodeReview.md

 ### GitHub: Summary

-- Each collaborator has a **local** version git repo on their machine.
+- Each collaborator has a **local** version of the Git repo on their machine.
 GitHub stores the **remote** version of each repo.
 This lets us compare our local files with those stored on GitHub.

 - To get your changes, collaborators will **pull** your changes from the remote GitHub repo